-Vincent Van Duysen was born 1962 in Lokeren, Belgium.
+Vincent Van Duysen was born in 1962 in Lokeren, Belgium.

 He attended architecture school at the Architecture Institute Saint-Lucas in Ghent and founded his design studio in Antwerp in 1990.

-A strong relationship exists between Van Duysen’s designs and his architectural projects – he chooses to develop furniture and objects from an architectural perspective – creating spatial relations rather than shapes.
-A rescaled interpretation of his architectural work, Van Duysen creates pieces that provide a sense of purity and essentialism, yet remaining tactile and grounded.
+A strong relationship exists between Van Duysen’s designs and his architectural projects.
+He chooses to develop furniture and objects from an architectural perspective, creating spatial relations rather than shapes.
+Van Duysen creates pieces that provide a sense of purity and essentialism, yet remaining tactile and grounded.

 Subsequently, many of the designs refer to essential forms, tradition or well-known masterpieces, which Van Duysen redefines through a contemporary lens.
 A balance of form and proportion – without omitting durability, function, and comfort – is critical to the design process.

 The use of pure and tactile materials results in a clear and timeless design.
 An architectural language which is not shy of aesthetics, but resists fashion and trends.
 Van Duysen embraces these emotional aspects to celebrate ‘the art of living’.